idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 also a good time to consider posting to an asynchronous forum where you're putting less pressure on others to read what you say.
-If you're worried that you haven't received a reply on your asynchronous forum submission, then post a link to it into the real time chat.
+If you're worried that you haven't received a reply on your asynchronous forum submission, then post a link to it into the real-time chat.
 I think that's a very powerful combination.
 Bringing up an issue in text chat, but adding a link to more details for those who are interested.
 If it's really really long, even for a forum post, then how about writing a blog post?